 If you keep stock, money or high-value goods (such as laptops or televisions) onsite, it is vital you secure them.
 In a small business, having high-value items stolen can be disastrous.
 If money is kept onsite, invest in a good quality safe and make sure you bolt it to the floor.
 If high volumes of stock or expensive tools or equipment are left overnight, make sure they are stored out of sight and towards the back of your premises, ideally in a room with few or no windows.
 Heavy-duty locks or bolts are also advisable on any entrance.

-4. Fit security lighting
+4. Fit security lighting and CCTV

 Lighting is an effective and cheap way to secure premises.
 Motion-sensitive lighting will ensure that any dark corners that could provide cover for criminals are illuminated.
 They will also help enhance surveillance if you have CCTV fitted.
 Suitable lighting can also help to minimize the risk of accidents.